nathan-contino/nathan-contino.github.io/_posts/blog/2026-09-08-isle-au-haut.md

 Or maybe they were just distracted by the local crustacean and echinoderm populations:

-{% include figure.html url="2026_09_08/28.webp" description="tiny crab, tiny crab, so tiny, so crab (to the tune of 'Land Down Under' by Men at Work" %}
+{% include figure.html url="2026_09_08/28.webp" description="tiny crab, tiny crab, so tiny, so crab (to the tune of 'Land Down Under' by Men at Work)" %}

-{% include figure.html url="2026_09_08/29.webp" description="orange snail, he's an orange snail (to the tune of 'Don't You Forget About Me' by Simple Minds" %}
+{% include figure.html url="2026_09_08/29.webp" description="orange snail, he's an orange snail (to the tune of 'Don't You Forget About Me' by Simple Minds)" %}

 We foraged our way up the West coast, enjoying the scenic views, but possibly enjoying the surprisingly ripe local raspberries and blackberries even more.